How Can I Become a Better Singer? | The Ultimate Guide to Singing

 Utilizing Head Voice, Chest Voice, and Mixed Voice

-On the other head, your head voice exemplifies your higher singing range which feels like the sound and vibration is coming from your head (it's not, your vocal cords are still very much in control here.)
+On the other hand, your head voice exemplifies your higher singing range, which feels like the sound and vibration are coming from your head (it's not; your vocal cords are still very much in control here.)

 While there are exceptions, the majority of songs require both your head voice and chest voice.